 My project at the Missouri Botanical Garden focuses on access to illustrations in BHL’s corpus of biodiversity literature.
 I’ve dipped my toes into the related areas of interface design for digital special collections exhibitions, digital humanities, metadata, social media outreach, and rare books in the course of my studies and work.
 The possibility for engagement and exploration of cultural heritage in the digital environment is infinitely exhilarating.
-Read more about HOW DO YOU SOLVE A PROBLEM LIKE ILLUSTRATIONS?
+I am fortunate to be able to dive into these topics while making concrete progress on a project that will serve… Read more about HOW DO YOU SOLVE A PROBLEM LIKE ILLUSTRATIONS?

 In considering how to consolidate my thoughts from Code4Lib 2017, I spent some time reviewing the pre-conference workshops and the interesting and directly relevant talks from last week.
 Ultimately, as I am sure many other attendees discovered, I found that the framework of the conference and a lot of our work as library technologists was best examined by Christina Harlow in her keynote “Resistance is Fertile.”1 There were many (many) other presentations and… Read more about REFLECTING ON OPEN ACCESS AND CODE4LIB 2017

 BHL NDSR Mentors, Residents, and Secretariat staff breaking the ice at the start of the “Bootcamp.”